-Conserving and Connecting Natural Landscapes in Northwest Arkansas for Water Quality, Wildlife and People
+Conserving and Connecting Natural Landscapes in Northwest Arkansas for Water Quality, People and Wildlife

-LandWise, Northwest Arkansas Land Trust’s signature program, is centered around the concept of connectivity.
+Strategic land conservation is centered around the concept of connectivity.
 The connection of people to nature, the connection of regional partners working together to achieve shared conservation outcomes, and most importantly, the conservation of connected landscapes in our growing region.
-The program provides a framework for strategic regional conservation efforts and increases the pace and impact of land conservation in Benton and Washington counties, the two most rapidly urbanizing counties in our service region.
+The land trust provides a framework for strategic regional conservation efforts and increases the pace and impact of land conservation in Benton and Washington counties, the two most rapidly urbanizing counties in our service region.

 Northwest Arkansas is under intense development pressure, particularly in Benton and Washington counties.
 In the face of such rapid land use changes, we must act now to protect clean water, wildlife habitat, local farms, and abundant scenery – before it is too late.

-Through LandWise, the land trust works with regional partners in water quality, open space preservation and habitat stewardship, focusing our land conservation services for greater meaning and impact in the at-risk areas of our service region.
+The land trust works with regional partners in water quality, open space preservation and habitat stewardship, focusing our land conservation services for greater meaning and impact in the at-risk areas of our service region.
 As we plan for and invest in places to be developed, we must also work together to plan for and invest in places not to be developed.
 Each are important to our quality of life and essential to the continued vitality of our region.
-That is the LandWise approach.

 The Case for Landscape Connectivity

 Why is it important to conserve connected landscapes?
-In the absence of a coordinated, strategic effort, “haphazard conservation” will occur, resulting in “conservation islands” that do little or nothing over time to preserve the important natural values mentioned above.
-When landscapes are kept whole, however, wildlife can move to meet their seasonal needs, watersheds remain healthy, and scenic views remain unspoiled.
+In the absence of a coordinated, strategic effort, haphazard conservation will occur, resulting in conservation islands that do little or nothing over time to preserve the important natural values.
+When landscapes are kept whole, however, wildlife can move to meet their seasonal needs, drinking water remains clean, and scenic views remain unspoiled.

 Partnerships for Open Space and Water Quality Preservation

 Regional partnerships are essential for conservation success.
-Through our LandWise program, we strive to effectively leverage the expertise, input and support of key partners to achieve shared conservation results, creating win-win outcomes that balance growth and preservation.
+We strive to effectively leverage the expertise, input and support of key partners to achieve shared conservation results, creating win-win outcomes that balance growth and preservation.

 Water quality partners Beaver Water District and Beaver Watershed Alliance support our efforts to conserve land as a key practice for protecting our region’s drinking water supply.
 The Illinois River Watershed Partnership collaborates with the land trust in outreach to farmers and other landowners to preserve farmland and protect habitat in this important river corridor.
 Watershed Conservation Resource Center restores eroding streambanks, reducing pollution and enhancing habitat, while partnering with the land trust to place those restored areas into permanent protection.